54: No Such Thing As Domesticated Furniture

 Yeah, can I bring it to dinner parties very quickly?

 I just want to talk about my favourite dinner party host from history, which is William Buckland.
+He's a very exciting character.

 He studied fossils and he was a geologist, but he also went on this massive mission to eat every single thing in the animal kingdom.
+He was just like, I need to have everything.

 He's the Archbishop of York.

 And at the dinner, Harcourt was like, I've got this amazing relic that I want to show you all.
+And he brought out what was the heart of Louis XVI in a box.

 And within seconds, Buckland just grabbed it and he ate it.
+But you say, worst dinner guest ever.

 Very few dinner hosts bring the heart of a dead king to the table.

+I would say, worst dinner host ever.
 Okay, here's another dinner party thing.

-The christening of Louis the XIV's grandson.
+The christening of Louis the 14th's grandson.
+He created a cake.

-Sorry, there was a great
+Sorry, there was a

-I love clockwork, I love it so much.
+I love clockwork.
+I love it so much.

 And it's so hard to get these days

+in pastries.
 Every Gregg's I go into.

 That is quite a centrepiece, isn't it?

+So it was him.
 It was celebrating him.

-It was a model of
+The child.
+It was a model of his mother.

-giving birth to him.
+Giving birth to him.
+Yes.

 No.